Welcome to today's edition of the Rush 24-7 podcast.

 He's never earned a dime in his life.

-That really made Wolf Blitzer, man.
+That really made Wolf Blitzer man.

-I mean, that really made a minute.
+I mean, that really made a menace.

-See, when you call a black person lazy, that's code lingo.
+You see, when you call a black person lazy, that's code lingo.

-Right, Mr. Snerdley.
+Right, Mr. Snerdley?

 No, they're not so over.